 7. Clear your internet browser caches.
 This will result in your browsers running more efficiently and securely.

 If you think it's time to have your computer’s health checked and its performance tuned up, please don’t hesitate to get in touch with Norm’s Computer Services.
-I'm here to help, whether you’re on Brisbane's north or south side, or anywhere in Logan City or the Redlands.
+I'm here to help, whether you’re in Brisbane, or anywhere in the City of Ipswich, Logan City or the Redlands.
 I cover a wide range of suburbs.